 Fluorine secures the structure.

+Calcium fluoride, calcium phosphate, and calcium carbonate are all integral to proper bone density and tooth strength.
 Growth requires both strength and cohesion — and this mineral partnership provides both.

 Bones and Teeth: The Woven Foundation